 In fact, signing a new contract that conflicts with the one you are planning on breaking is technically illegal and could lead to more serious legal ramifications, like losing your license.

 Again, if you can wait out your decision to leave teaching, I recommend doing so.
 It will likely save you a lot of hassle and a headache or two.
 If you can’t, and must break your teaching contract at the beginning of the year, mid-year or while on break, make sure you do your research first.
 After all, a contract is a contract, and breaking one can come at a cost (literally).
+But this comes with the caveat that many districts and admin do threaten retribution without any actions taken against those that leave.

 Consequences To Consider Before Breaking Your Teaching Contract Mid-Year